 7. “On tender hooks.”.
 Again, at first this sort of seems to make sense – if you take “tender” to mean something akin to “soft” which could translate to “thin” or precarious…it’s a stretch…but it’s there if you look for it.
 Or maybe you’re thinking something butcher related…meat, tender, meathook…I don’t know.

 Regardless (see below), a “tender hook” actually isn’t a real thing.

-The expression is a reference to hooks used for stretching in the making of woolen cloth.
+The expression is a reference to hooks used for stretching woolen cloth.

 The correct phrase is “on tenterhooks,” which means to be in a state of tension (like the stretched cloth), uneasiness, or anxiety.